Skip to main content

 8.2.4.
 Employment policy modern slavery

-Our University is committed to preventing forced labor, modern slavery, human trafficking, and child labor, in alignment with the Labour Code, Charter of Fundamental Rights and Freedoms of 1993, and the Criminal Code of the Czech Republic (see page 69, section 168 Trafficking in Human Rights).
+Through these institutional measures, VSB–TUO promotes ethical, transparent, and lawful working conditions for all staff members.
+All employment relationships at VSB–TUO comply with the Czech Labour Code, Charter of Fundamental Rights and Freedoms of 1993, Criminal Code of the Czech Republic (see page 69, section 168 Trafficking in Human Rights) and related legislation guaranteeing fair and safe working conditions.

 8.2.5.
 Employment practice equivalent rights outsourcing

-Employment Rules of VSB - Technical University of Ostrava
+According to the Employment Rules of VSB - Technical University of Ostrava - Part One: Preamble

 8.2.6.
 Employment policy pay scale equity